konvenit/ansible-filter-plugins/README.md

 See also [port](#port).

 ## byattr ##
-Extracts dict from list of dicts by attribute.
+Returns dict from list of dicts by attribute.

 Example usage:
 ```
 users:
   - { name: john, uid: 1000, comment: John Doe }